 If you have a job, aim to get back to work as soon as possible.
 There is no need to wait for complete freedom from pain before returning to work.
 Returning to work often helps to relieve pain by getting back to a normal pattern of activity and providing a distraction from the pain.

 If you need painkillers, it is best to take them regularly.
 This is better than taking them now and again just when the pain is very bad.
-If you take them regularly the pain is more likely to be eased for much of the time and enable you to exercise and keep active.
+If you take them regularly the pain is more likely to be eased for much of the time, enabling you to exercise and keep active.

 - Anti-inflammatory painkillers.
-Some people find that these work better than paracetamol.
-They include ibuprofen which you can buy at pharmacies or get on prescription.
+They include ibuprofen which you can buy at pharmacies or obtain on prescription.
 Other types such as diclofenac or naproxen need a prescription.
 Some people may not be able to take anti-inflammatories.
 For example, some people with asthma, high blood pressure, kidney failure, or heart failure.

 - A stronger painkiller such as codeine is an option if anti-inflammatories do not suit or do not work well.
-Codeine is often taken in addition to paracetamol.
+This may be taken as co-codamol, which is codeine with paracetamol.
 Constipation is a common side-effect from codeine.
 This may make back pain worse if you need to strain to go to the toilet.
 To prevent constipation, have lots to drink and eat foods with plenty of fibre.